paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/README.md

 ## 🤝 Contributing

+This is an open-source project for the SRE, DevOps, and Cloud community.
+We welcome contributions!

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
 5. Submit a pull request

+### Community Guidelines
+- Follow best practices for SRE and DevOps
+- Add comprehensive documentation for new features
+- Include tests and validation scripts
+- Consider cost implications for the community

 ## 📄 License